ohidxy/TaskManagement_Project1/README.md

 # Task Management (Practice Project 1)
 Helps to create projects and tasks under the projects.

-This projects is quite suitable for beginner to learn about laravel core functionalities like CRUD, User authentication etc..
+Implemented Features includes Create projects & tasks, user authentication and more upcoming.

 ## Installation
 Make sure you have Larvel installed.

-Migrate migrations to database (I used mysql here).
+Migrate migrations to database.
 ```bash
 php artisan migrate
 ```